ShouryPandya/Edunet-Internship/README.md

 If you want to contribute to this project, feel free to fork it and submit a pull request.
 Ensure your code follows best practices and is well-documented.

 ## License
-This project is open-source and available under the MIT License.
+This project is open source and available under the MIT License.

 ## Contact
 - Name: Shoury Pandya